hgrranzi/mimibash/README.md

 Mimibash does not interpret unclosed quotes or unspecified special characters like \ or ; and generally in those cases the behavior is undefined.
 Sometimes the program may treat it as syntax errors. <br>

-The programm needs the readline library:
+The program needs the readline library:

 ```
 brew install readline